Reheating resistant starch

 The good news is that you can have your cake and eat it.

 Well, that is an unfortunate metaphor in this instance; cake has zero resistant starch and it should be kept for high and holy days, and you cannot reheat it in any case.
-It will make you fat, and it will certainly downgrade your lifespan, whether it is the refined white flour or the sugar, it is total bad news; once a year on your birthday and perhaps a couple more times just so that you can deny that you have orthorhexia is fine, but for the most, avoid it.
+It will make you fat and will certainly downgrade your lifespan.
+Whether it is the refined white flour or the sugar, it is total bad news; once a year on your birthday and perhaps a couple more times just so that you can deny that you have become orthorhexic is fine, but for the most part, avoid it.

 Reheating resistant starch

-Reheating resistant starch is for those on the Paleo and Banting meal plans for weight loss but really also for all those concerned about a healthy environment in the colon for their probiotics.
+Reheating resistant starch is for those on the Paleo and Banting meal plans for weight loss but really also for all who are concerned about a healthy environment in the colon for the normal flora.
+Without the fibre in these unrefined starchy foods, the bugs are doomed; and you with them.
+It would mean little short-chain fatty acids like butyrate; that is a recipe for poor health.

 Firstly then, what is resistant starch?

-1. Rapidly digested starch; that in the main is your cake and colas, but also boiled, potato from cold storage, for example.
+1. Rapidly digested starch; that in the main is your cake and colas but also boiled or baked potato from cold storage, for example.

 3. Resistant starch; these are carbohydrates that pass straight through the small intestine without being assimilated, reaching the colon where they act as prebiotics for the normal flora.
-Instead of being broken down into glucose, they are turned into wonderful short chain fatty acids; some call them indigestible since they get through the small intestine largely unaffected.
+Instead of being broken down into glucose, they are turned into essential short chain fatty acids; some call them indigestible since they get through the SI largely unaffected.

-Often that means cooling your potato, corn cob, and pasta in the fridge overnight, a process called retrogradation, which is not such fun.
+Often that means cooling your potato, corn grits and pasta in the fridge overnight, a process called retrogradation.
 But is reheating resistant starch an option?
 Yes, it certainly is.

 Retrogradation of starches

-It may be that this is a whole new subject to you, and there are all these impossible terms like reheating resistant starch and retrogradation of your carbs.
+It may be that this is a whole new subject to you; and there are all these impossible terms like reheating resistant starch and retrogradation of your carbs.
 Do not switch off.
-We were all there but, determined to enjoy being in fine fettle, we persevered and discovered to our surprise that in fact we could enjoy our pasta and potatoes again; and not get those unwanted blood-sugar surges and put on unwelcome pounds.
+We were all there but, determined to enjoy being in fine fettle we persevered and discovered to our surprise that in fact we could enjoy our pasta and potatoes again; and not get those unwanted blood-sugar surges, putting on unwelcome pounds.

-There they break down not into glucose but very important short-chain fatty acids for our immune systems.
+There they break down not into glucose but very important short-chain fatty acids for our immune systems; they also supply energy to the cells lining the gut.

-When you boil a potato in water the two starchy constituents, amylose and amylopectin, lose their crystalline structure, absorbing water and form a gooey solution that the enzymes in the small intestine can devour and turn instantly into sugar; that is bad news if you have too much.
+When you boil a potato in water the two starchy constituents, amylose and amylopectin, lose their crystalline structure, absorbe water and form a gooey solution that the enzymes in the small intestine can devour; and turn instantly into sugar.
+That is bad news if you have too much.

-But if you first cool that potato before eating it, those molecules again form a crystalline structure with strong hydrogen-bonds bridging them, and making it very difficult for the enzymes in the small intestine to digest them; this is known in biochemistry as retrogradation.
-It is a very important word you should grasp if you want to lose weight permanently without all the pain of dieting.
+But if you first cool that potato before eating it, those molecules again form a crystalline structure with strong hydrogen-bonds bridging them; and making it more difficult for the enzymes in the small intestine to digest them.
+This is known in biochemistry as retrogradation.
+It is a very important word you should grasp if you want to lose weight permanently without all the pain and futility associated with dieting.

 But the problem of course is that we often do not like cold mashed potatoes, spaghetti bolognese and green peas; and corn on the cob.
 Is reheating resistant starch a possibility?

-Instead, your carbs, cooked and then cooled, and again reheated, pass through the small intestine into the colon as resistant starch where they are instead fermented by the healthy probiotic bacteria; instead of forming simple sugars with all the potential problems of obesity, diabetes and glucose intolerance, they are turned into healthy fats.
+Instead some of your carbs when cooked, then cooled and again reheated pass through the small intestine into the colon as resistant starch where they are fermented by the friendly probiotic bacteria; rather than forming simple sugars with all the potential problems of obesity, diabetes and glucose intolerance they are turned into those important short-chain fatty acids.

 Potato salad